 Price per single class: $30

-LIT Method (which stands for "low-impact training," in addition to being a popular teen slang term), is sort of like SoulCycle for rowing.
-Flashing lights, energetic music, and an instructor who bears an uncanny resemblance to the Soulstice guy from Broad City guide you through a nonstop cardio-strength class, where you alternate between rowing on a high-tech machine filled with real water and doing strength exercises with resistance bands on a mat next to your machine.
+LIT Method, (which stands for "low-impact training," in addition to being a popular teen slang term), is sort of like SoulCycle for rowing.
+Flashing lights, energetic music, and an instructor guide you through a nonstop cardio-strength class, where you alternate between rowing on a high-tech machine filled with real water and doing strength exercises with resistance bands on a mat next to your machine.

 The class is incredibly fast-paced and highly stimulating—my favorite part about it was the rowing machine, which makes you feel as though you're pushing yourself through actual water.
 However, because the class has you move through each section so quickly, it can feel a little frenetic and very tiring, especially if you're not a fitness fanatic (hello, hi).
 I felt cripplingly sore for days afterward, so I know it was an effective workout.
 But speaking purely as a fitness-phobe, this one might be a little intense for me to adopt as my regular routine.